rstad/resume/resume.md

 Support Team Manager, Jan 18 -- Dec 18

 *Joined as a Senior Support Engineer and quickly took on additional responsibility as the company's product offerings expanded, culminating in being the Manager of the API Support Team.*

--   Hired, Trained, and Led a team of API Support Engineers
+-   Hired, trained, and led a team of API Support Engineers

--   Identified or recorded product bugs based on customer reports or proactive analysis of error patterns
+-   Identified and recorded product bugs based on a combination of customer reports and proactive analysis of error patterns

--   Thorough knowledge of API features, novel uses, and shortcomings
+-   Developed thorough knowledge of API features, novel uses, and new feature requirements

 -   Improved public-facing documentation to reduce ticket load

--   Created and documented team processes
+-   Designed, documented, and implemented team processes

+-   Wrote code samples to demonstrate API using Node, Python, PHP Ruby, and C#

--   Technical escalation point for junior team members
+-   Acted as technical escalation lead for junior team members

--   Mentored team members and advocated for their promotions with other teams
+-   Mentored team members and advocated for their career growth, skills development, and team transfer where appropriate

--   Incident response and communications when systems failed
+-   Led incident response, communications, and post-hoc analysis when systems failed

--   Built reporting dashboards and analysis tools for internal metrics review
+-   Built reporting dashboards and analysis tools using SQL and Zendesk-internal reporting for metrics review

 -   Facilitated cross-team coordination and knowledge sharing to improve products and customer experience

 ### Atlassian
 San Francisco, CA

 Software Support Engineer (Jira), Apr 16 -- Jun 17

-*As part of Atlassian's Customer Support and Success team, I used my Jira expertise to help system administrators, Jira administrators, and end-users, solve their problems and get the best possible experience out of using Atlassian's suite of tools.*
+*As part of Atlassian's Customer Support and Success team, I used my Jira expertise to solve problems and improve customer experiences for system administrators, Jira administrators, and end-users.*

--   Configuration and troubleshooting for Jira tools suite
+-   Configuration and troubleshooting for Jira tools suite, including log analysis and Java debugging

--   Step by step assistance with installations and migrations
+-   Step by step assistance with installations and migrations of enterprise scale systems

--   Performance tuning of Jira, JVM, and database backend
+-   Performance tuning of Jira, JVM, and supported database backends  (MS SQL, MySQL, Oracle, Postgres)

--   Heap and thread analysis in service of root cause analysis
+-   Heap and thread examination in service of root cause analysis

+-   Supported use of AWS Cloudformation templates for Data Center versions of Atlassian Stack

+-   Routinely exceeded NPS and CSAT targets

 ### Zynga
 San Francisco, CA

 Senior IT Support Technician, Mar 14 -- Apr 16

 *As part of Zynga's IT team I helped troubleshoot myriad computer and mobile device issues, managed Zynga's library of testing mobile devices, and partnered closely with IT Engineering, Operations, and Access teams to support Zynga's global operations.*

--   Device management with combination of tools including JAMF Casper Suite, Group Policy controls, and others
+-   Device management with a combination of tools including JAMF Capser Suite, Group Policy controls, and others

--   Training and mentorship for interns through the Year Up program
+-   Training and mentorship of historically underserved youth interns through the Year Up program

--   Enroll and update library of mobile devices via Airwatch MDM
+-   Enrolled and updated library of mobile devices via AirWatch MDM

--   Set up and break down hardware as part of acquisitions and office closure
+-   Installed, configured, and maintained hardware as part of acquisitions and office closures

--   Basic Python scripting to extend Jira reporting for Helpdesk ticket analytics
+-  Python scripting to extend Jira reporting for internal support ticket

 ### Mindwalk Studios
 Beijing, China